biske/Learning-Plan/README.md

 * Sort out my ReadMes
 * Learning how to programme in a team
 * Need to start a blog - have bought emily.codes domain, but haven't managed to set up server properly.
+* Need to start doing codewars
+* Need to start reading others' code

 Long-Term Goals
 ----------
 Whilst I would like to be able to do fullstack programming, I am currently much more interested in back end than front end.
-I would like to have a range of languages under my belt, but am less interested in learning things (in depth) that only relate front end.
+I would like to have a range of languages under my belt, but am less interested in learning things (in depth) that only relate to front end.

 Books I'm reading / planning to read